dmkishi/Dusk2Dawn/README.md

 This fork is to fix the type of the variable _timezone to float.
-This will allow the management of fractional timezone in the Sunfy328 project.
+This will allow the management of fractional timezones in the Sunfy328 project.
 https://github.com/Ipposnif/Sunfy328

 ==============================================================================